evanbowman/EBL/README.md

 For Emacs users, there's a hack of scheme-mode in the emacs/ directory that highlights EBL keywords

 ## Further Reading
-For more examples, see the code in the lisp/ directory.
-The standard library in file stdlib.ebl is a good place to start, and there's another example in mandelbrot.lisp, which computes mandelbrot sets.
+For more examples, see the code in the ebl/ directory.
+The standard library in file stdlib.ebl is a good place to start, and there's another example in mandelbrot.ebl, which computes mandelbrot sets.